AcheronProject/acheron_3D/README.md

 - ``JST-S2B-PH-SM4-TB`` is a wire-to-board SMD connector and was obtained from [3D ContentCentral's website](https://www.3dcontentcentral.com/download-model.aspx?catalogid=171&id=817113) (last access march 15, 2024)
 - ``X05A20H14G.stp`` is a 14-contact 0.5mm pitch clamshell FPC connector and the model was obtained from [Traceparts](https://www.traceparts.com/en/product/xkb-connectivity-fpc-connector-05mm-flip-type-h-20mm-rear-lock-14p-gold-plating?CatalogPath=TRACEPARTS%3ATP10016001005003&Product=90-10122020-019128&PartNumber=X05A20H14G) (last accessed march 27, 2024)
 - ``Crystal_SMD_3P_3213.step`` is a 3-pin crystal oscillator and the model was obtained from [3D ContentCentral](https://www.3dcontentcentral.com/download-model.aspx?catalogid=171&id=943178&partnumber=3P%20SMD)
+- ``78170002.stp`` is a 2-pin MOLEX EZ-Mate connector used for (among other things) batteries and the model was obtained from [MOLEX' website](https://www.molex.com/en-us/products/part-detail/781710002) (last accessed march 19, 2025)
 ## Copyright notice

 This project is released under the Acheron Open-Hardware License V1.4.